GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 The Operational Story Viewpoint
-* captures Operational Stories and their relation to Operational Performers, thus enables storytelling
+* captures operational stories and their relation to operational performers, thus enables storytelling
-* illustrates the operational background from the Stakeholder Perspective
+* illustrates the operational background from the Stakeholder perspective
 * serves as starting point to identify Stakeholders and/or context elements
 * fosters the communication among different Stakeholders

-A use case diagram featuring model elements representing Operational Stories, and Operational Performers involved in the mission.
+A use case diagram featuring model elements representing operational stories, and operational performers involved in the mission.
-Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the background of the operational mission.
+Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the operational mission.

 ## SAF_SOV01b_View